EshaanAgg/Icarus/README.md

 - `LOAD <path_to_csv_file>`: Reads the provided CSV file and stores it as a table, which can be referred to by it's name in the subsequent RELP commands.
 The CSV files are expected to have headers, and use `,` as their delimeter.
 The name of the CSV file is used as the relation name by default.
 - `SHOW TABLES`: Gives a brief description of the database, with all the loaded tables, and their field and row counts.
 - `SHOW <table_name>`: Shows the records from the table that has been input by the user.

+### Nestable Commands
+These are the basic operators of Relation Algebra which can be nested to create complex queries.
+Here is a detailed documentation related to the syntax of the same:

 ## Available Methods for Scripting
 These functions are exported on the `Icarus` class, that can be used by the programmer to customize the behaviour of Icarus and interact with the engine programmatically.